Jewish state: Secular–religious status quo

 Israel does not have a state religion.
 However, the definition of the state as Jewish in character creates a strong connection, but also a conflict, between secular state law and Jewish religious law.
 Political interaction of different parties keeps the balance between state and religion largely as it existed during the British Mandate period.
 The 2003 Gavison–Medan Covenant is a controversial proposal for reforming Israel's status quo in order to reinforce the state's Jewish character in a way that minimizes religious coercion.

 On 19 July 2018, with a vote of 62 in favour to 55 against (and two abstaining), the Knesset adopted the Basic Law: Israel as the Nation-State of the Jewish People.
 The Basic Law was met with opposition internationally, including in the Jewish diaspora and in statements by many of Israel's allies, who questioned whether it was consistent with Israel's commitment to exist as a "Jewish and democratic state" (violating the democratic principle) and whether it was negatively impacting the Israeli–Palestinian peace process.

+Israel as a "halachic state"

+The concept of a "halachic state" is a hypothetical state whose government is structured in accordance with the Torah.
+Proponents of Israel as a halachic state include ultra-orthodox Jews, who advocate a policy where all decisions are made by "Torah sages".
+However, others argue that, if Israel was a halachic state, the country would make it impossible for anyone other than a religious fanatic to live in it.